 Their mission statement showcases their emphasis on being consumer-centric.
 They prioritize good customer service and also ensure that the products on the platform are priced low.

 In their mission statement, they’ve mentioned everything that makes their business special.
-At the same time, their mission statement also highlights how large the business actually is.
+At the same time, their mission statement also highlights how large the business is.

 “To give customers the most compelling shopping experience possible.”